-If you are okay with your child playing video games, make sure the subject matter is suitable for their age.
+If you are okay with your child playing video games, ensure the subject matter is suitable for their age.
 Your child could be four years and know how to read and add numbers.
 This is beyond their development.

 This means that your child may be four years old but has a five-year-old’s cognitive skills.
-In these cases, encourage them to play video games appropriate for five-year-old kids.
+Please encourage them to play video games appropriate for five-year-old kids in these cases.

 When you let them play a game, play it yourself to determine whether it’s okay for them mentally.
 Explore your curiosity all you want.